9 Intro to Linux Administration

 appends to the end of the file.
 I generally default to >>

-, because it’ll create a new file if one doesn’t exist, and I usually don’t mean to overwrite what’s there.
+, because it will create a new file if one doesn’t exist, and I usually don’t mean to overwrite what’s there.

 A common reason you might want to do this is to add something to the end of your .gitignore